 Folx has its own built-in torrent search engine, so you don’t need to use a web browser.
 When you search for torrents in Folx, it will display the number of available seeds for each result.
 The more seeds, the faster the download is likely to be, so choose a torrent with lots of seeds.

-- Limit upload speeds and maximise download speed.
+- Limit upload speeds and speed up torrent downloads.

 Torrent clients upload files as well as download them and so the bandwidth available for a torrent client like Folx is used for both.
 If you limit upload speeds, you can make download speeds faster.
 You can also limit download speeds for browsers on your Mac, making more bandwidth available for torrents.
 To limit upload and download speeds, open Preferences in Folx and click on the Smart Speed tab.
 Of course, if you want to improve upload speed, you can limit download speeds instead.